 To enroll, submit an initial application at your local SGK office.
 You will need your residence permit, passport, and proof of address.
 You will be provisionally enrolled and provided with a Provizyon Sorgulama Cevap (Provisional Enquiry Reply).

 You will have to pay the premium for the first month of coverage.

 You cannot obtain a residence permit in Turkey without having full health cover of some sort.
 You also cannot use a state healthcare scheme until you have lived in Turkey legally for at least one year.
 So, in short, the answer is yes, you need health insurance for at least one year.

 Also, private hospitals (özel hastane) and clinics have better facilities and well-trained staff who are more likely to speak English.

 Private health insurance in Turkey is more expensive than your monthly SGK payments.
 However, it remains quite affordable.
 You can also skip the long queues in state-run hospitals.

-If you are staying in Turkey long-term or suffer from chronic illnesses, you should consider investing in health insurance.
+If you are planning on living in Turkey long-term or suffer from chronic illnesses, you should consider investing in health insurance.

 The best places to live in Turkey

 As is so often the case when it comes to foreign citizens relocating to a popular destination abroad, there are quite a few expat enclaves now developing in Turkey, particularly along the southern coastline.

 If this appeals to you, it won’t be difficult to find a place where you feel at home without needing a long adjustment period.